aussedatlo/aussedatlo-notes/posts/09-caddy-wildcard-certificates.md

 > [!warning] Work in progress
 # 🔐 Wildcard Certificates in Caddy server

-Managing multiple subdomains within a website can be a complex task, especially when it comes to handling security certificates.
-Each subdomain typically requires its own unique SSL/TLS certificate to ensure a secure connection between the user's browser and the server.
+Managing **multiple subdomains** within a website can be a **complex task**, especially when it comes to handling security certificates.
+Each subdomain typically requires its own unique SSL/TLS certificate to ensure a **secure connection** between the user's browser and the server.
 As the number of subdomains grows, so does the challenge of keeping track of and renewing individual certificates, leading to increased administrative overhead and potential security vulnerabilities.

-In response to these challenges, wildcard certificates have emerged as a valuable solution.
-Wildcard certificates provide a way to secure not just a single subdomain but all of its subdomains under a common domain with a single certificate.
+In response to these challenges, **wildcard certificates** have emerged as a valuable solution.
+Wildcard certificates provide a way to secure **not just a single subdomain but all of its subdomains** under a common domain with a **single certificate**.

 ## Prerequisite